-This image will be further used to calculate dead and hot pixel.
+This image will be further used to calculate dead (pixel which have significantly reduced sensitivity) and hot pixel (which have a high dark current).

 If you will use the detector with several binning modes, you have to record one image of any binning mode.